-- Author(s), editor(s) or in some cases, transcriber(s) - (Year of publication) - Title: subtitle.
+- Author(s), editor(s) or in some cases, transcriber(s).
+If 4 or more authors, use the first author's name and then et. al. - (Year of publication) - Title: subtitle.
 [In italics and include the volume number (not in italics) if there is one] - Edition [if not the first]. - Place of publication: Publisher. - Page number(s) on which the data/quote appeared. - Collection: [if the item was found within a database with multiple collections, then give the name of the collection.] - URL [if the item was found online.
 See the URL guidelines for details.] - : accessed. [give the date accessed after the word 'accessed' and then a full stop.
 The month is written out long form.]